FutureWorkshops/FWTClock/README.md

 ##Features

 FWTClock ticks on its own queue and will not lock the main loop.
 You can choose between different oscillator mode (animations): *mechanical, quartz and quartz with a small backward jump*.
-FWTClock is the controller and it exposes an FWTClockView, the view.
+FWTClock is the controller object and it exposes an FWTClockView, the view.
 The controller has the responsibility to calculate the right rotation tranforms for each single hand and to apply those with or without animation.
 FWTClockView can be configured by accessing its public properties or by implementing the protocol.

 This project is not yet ARC-ready.